During a disaster

 - secure items around your home,

 - commence evacuation to your predetermined safer location.

-Whilst the Rockhampton Regional Council Local Disaster Management Group (LDCC) and relevant emergency services will do all they can to assist the community in times of disaster, it should be remembered that individuals are ultimately responsible for their own safety.
+Whilst the Rockhampton Regional Council Local Disaster Coordination Centre (LDCC) and relevant emergency services will do all they can to assist the community in times of disaster, it should be remembered that individuals are ultimately responsible for their own safety.